Petronas: Automotive manufacturers

 Petronas once developed its own race bike.
 Initially, this racing bike will be fielded in the WorldSBK racing event.
 The desire began in 2002, when Petronas was already a partner of the Sauber racing team in Formula 1.
 The base used was the Petronas GP1, which was originally prepared to go down in MotoGP.
 But, it was changed to pass WorldSBK homologation.
 For its development, Petronas worked with Suter Racing Technology.
 The Petronas FP1 is ready for mass production, to meet WorldSBK regulations.

 Petronas is working with MSX International in the UK to make 75 units of the road version of the FP1.
 The remaining 75 units are made by Modenas, a Malaysian motorcycle brand.
 In terms of specifications, this bike is quite powerful.
 It uses an in-line 3-cylinder engine, DOHC, 4 valves per cylinder, with a capacity of 899.5 cc, and liquid-cooled.
 The engine produces 127.4 tk of power at 10,000 rpm and 92 Nm of torque at 9,700 rpm.

 Petronas had formed the Foggy Petronas Racing team to compete in WorldSBK.
 The team is led by Carl Fogarty, a former legendary WorldSBK rider.
 For the riders, Troy Corser, Chris Walker, and Garry McCoy were selected.

 However, during the 5 years the team competed in WorldSBK, Petronas FP1 was less competitive.
 One of the reasons was the change in regulations in 2003.
 Previously, 3-cylinder engines were limited to 900 cc.
 But, it was revised to 1,000 cc.
 Thus, the Petronas FP1 engine was quite defeated in terms of power.
 It was also not uncommon for the bike to experience technical problems.
 Even so, the bike made it to the podium three times.
 One of them was achieved by Walker when he finished third in the 2004 Valencia WorlsSBK.
 Corser has also achieved pole position twice.

 The project was eventually discontinued in 2006 by Fogarty and Petronas.
 Until now, the road version of the Petronas FP1 has also been a question mark.
-Because, the motorcycle is difficult to detect its whereabouts now.
+Because of this, the motorcycle is difficult to detect its whereabouts now.